U.S. Government and Politics

 Format and Requirements

-One two-hour lecture per week; one tutorial session every week.
-Course requirements also include a research paper, end of term test, and a final exam.
+One two-hour lecture per week; tutorials roughly every other week.
+Course requirements include a research paper, end of term exam, quizzes, and final exam.

 1.0 POL credit or 4.0 full course equivalents